| HumorPage 4 of 12

 SONATA - what you get with a bad cold or hay fever

-CLARINET - name used on your second daughter if you've already used Betty Jo
+CLARINET - name used on your second daughter if you've already used Betty

 CELLO - the proper way to answer the phone